ga-chicago/wdi12-w1d4AMExercise-HTML/README.md

 https://twitter.com/realgrumpycat?lang=en

 ## Directions
 Look at the image below and create this webpage using HTML (no styling yet).
-Make a `morning_exercise` directory in today's folder and write your code in an `index.html` file that is inside the `morning_exercise` folder.
+Write your code in an `index.html` file that is inside the `morning_exercise_html` folder.

 **IMPORTANT** Make sure to check your work in the browser *as you write your code*.
 Save and reload.
 Save and reload.
 Save and reload. etc.